Parallelizable adiabatic gate teleportation: Introduction

+This paper is organized as follows.
+We present preliminaries to review the adiabatic theorem and adiabatic gate teleportation in Section \ref{adiabatic theorem} and Section \ref{subsec:agt}, respectively.
+In Section \ref{sec:gateham}, we introduce the twisted Heisenberg-type interaction Hamiltonian and analyze its properties.
 In Section \ref{PAGT} and Section \ref{CPAGT}, we present our main results, the PAGT scheme and the controlled-PAGT scheme, respectively.
-We show several examples of the controlled-PAGT scheme in Section \ref{applications}.
-We summarize the results in Section \ref{conclusion}.
+We compare implementability of dynamics generated by the time-reversed Hamiltonian in AGT and PAGT, and analyze parallelizability in PAGT in Section \ref{TRHdynamics}.
+We summarize our results in Section \ref{conclusion}.